My Approach to Helping

 More Info About My Practice

-Groups are starting in the Thornton location September 4th.
-There will be a wide variety of adult groups including anger management, boundary setting, surviving domestic violence, OCD, adult social skills, self esteem, mindfulness based emotion regulation and others.
-Adolescent groups include social skills, anger management and body image.
-Additional groups will be added in the winter.
+Groups are starting in the Westminster location in January 2018.
+There will be a variety of adult groups starting in 2018 including anger management, relapse prevention and yoga for trauma and emotion regulation.
 If you are looking for a group setting please call for additional information.

 Important Factors for Choosing a Therapist